amarmer/Lambda-Metaprogramming-LMP/README.md

 Bellow is implementation of factorial using LMP.

 Lambda doesn't have a name, and it is not possible to call it recursively.
-It would be usefull in `C++` to have keyword `lambda` (similar to keyword `this` inside a class).

 In order to simplify calling lambda recursively, a helper function `RecursiveLambda` is used.

 ```C++
 template <typename LAMBDA>